HankB-o-t/nvim-config/README.md

 ![Logo](https://github.com/HankB-o-t/nvim-config/blob/main/nvim.png)

 # nvim-config
-config for nvim in Windows10 using vim-plug (you need to install it)
+Config for nvim in Windows10 using vim-plug (you need to install it)

 ## Pre-requisites:
 - Git (to install plugins to your neovim)